 Weighing the Options of Refinancing

-Paying points can result in a better interest rate.
-The money you'll save on the life of the mortgage loan may be significant if you've paid up front about 3% of the new loan total.
-Please talk to a tax professional before acting on hear-say that the paid points can be deducted on your taxes.
+You could offer to pay points (prepaid interest) to gain a better interest rate.
+Your savings on the life of the mortgage may be significant if you have paid up front about 3% of the new loan total.
+Please consult a tax professional before acting on rumors that these points paid may be deducted on your taxes.

-Ultimately, for most the total of up-front costs to refinance will be made up soon in savings each month.
-We can help you find out your options, considering the effect a refinance could have on your taxes, if you are likely to sell your home in the next couple of years, and your money on hand.
+Most borrowers find that the monthly savings balance out the initial expenses of a refinance.
+We can help you explore what your options are, considering the effect a refinance might have on your taxes, whether you are likely to sell your home in the near future, and your cash on hand.
 Call us at (650) 689-5684 to get you started.